 The interdisciplinary Doctor of Public Administration degree program is administered by the Committee on Public Administration.
 The purpose of the degree is to prepare skilled professional public administrators for positions in the public sector and for university teaching.
 Ethics, modes of decision making, policy analysis, problem-solving skills in budgeting, program evaluation, public personnel management, theoretical assumptions, and value assessments are some of the areas of study available.
-For details of this program, see the Graduate Catalog.
+For more information, see the Graduate Catalog.